-- Attendance at one Youth in Government conference (Current year counts towards this requirement) and participating in voting component. - Submission of Candidate Nomination by deadline set at the conference - Strong Peer Leadership Skills - Candidates will give speeches in their component prior to voting.
+- Component specific officer positions are only elected from within the given component.
+No candidates may run for component offices if they are registered for another component. - Attendance at one Youth in Government conference (Current year counts towards this requirement) and participating in voting component. - Submission of Candidate Nomination by deadline set during the conference - Strong Peer Leadership Skills - Candidates will give speeches in their component prior to voting.
 Speeches must be issue based and germane, pertaining to you and your desire to lead.
 A funny anecdote alone does not make your speech germane.